Understanding Your Pathology Report: Colon Cancer

 What is a pathology report?

 A pathologist is a doctor who specializes in diagnosing diseases by examining tissue from the body.
 You will probably never meet the pathologist, but samples of your colon tissue, removed during surgery or biopsy, will be sent to them for review.
-The pathologist prepares a report of their findings, which is called the pathology report.
-This report contains important information about the tumor that is used to make treatment decisions.
+The pathologist prepares a report of their findings.
+This is called the pathology report.
+This report contains important information about the tumor and helps to guide treatment decisions.
 You should request a copy of this report and keep it in your personal files.

 What will you find on a pathology report?